SwarmUS/HiveAR/README.md

 * `Android Studio 4.1+` to open android project with gradle dependencies.
 * Android smartphone or emulator. (emulator has some limitation linked to serial communication)
+* 'ARCore' installed from Google Play Store to use AR features.

 ## Building
 First, clone the repo with command: